flutter/website/src/_includes/docs/install/reqs/macos/base.md

 ### Software requirements

-To write and compile Flutter code for {{target}}, you must have the following version of macOS and the listed software packages.
+To write and compile Flutter code for {{v-target}}, install the following packages.

 #### Operating system
 {:.no_toc}

 Flutter supports macOS {{site.devmin.macos}} or later.

-If you run a supported macOS version,
-Zsh (`zsh`) is your default login and interactive shell.
-This guide presumes you have `zsh` installed and set as your default shell.
+This guide presumes your Mac runs the `zsh` as your default shell.

 {% include docs/install/reqs/macos/zsh-config.md target=target %}